rahulagarwal13/graphql-data-specification/gds-spec.md

 }
 ```

-## Filtering / Sorting Composition
+## Nested Composition

-Relationship fields themselves can be used for filtering, sorting, and aggregating a model containing the source object.
+Relationship fields themselves can be used for filtering, sorting, pagination and aggregating a model containing the source object.

-### Examples
+### Filtering Example

 To query all users who ordered a particular product where orders are not a part of the users model: